 Jose Mourinho back to Chelsea?
 Maybe it is not such a crazy thought

-Amid mounting expectation that Maurizio Sarri will leave Chelsea for Juventus, Sky Sports News' Paul Gilmour ponders whether a return for Jose Mourinho could happen...
+Following Maurizio Sarri's departure from Chelsea for Juventus, Sky Sports News' Paul Gilmour ponders whether a return for Jose Mourinho could happen...

 By Paul Gilmour

-Could Jose Mourinho make an unexpected return to Stamford Bridge if Maurizio Sarri leaves the club?
-Frank Lampard is the strong favourite for the job but perhaps there's another candidate, writes Paul Gilmour.
+Could Jose Mourinho make an unexpected return to Stamford Bridge with Maurizio Sarri's departure imminent?
+Frank Lampard is the strong favourite for the job but perhaps there is another candidate, writes Paul Gilmour.

 In the build-up to the Champions League final, Jose Mourinho was interviewed by Eleven Sports in Portugal and it largely went unnoticed in the British media.